-For example, synthesis tools currently do not have the capability to infer clock modifying blocks (CMBs) from RTL descriptions.
+For example, synthesis tools currently do not have the capability to infer the hard FIFOs from RTL descriptions.
 Therefore, you must instantiate them.

-If you decide to instantiate a Xilinx primitive, see the appropriate User Guide and Libraries Guide for the target architecture to fully understand the component functionality, configuration, and connectivity.
+If you decide to instantiate an AMD primitive, see the appropriate User Guide and Libraries Guide for the target architecture to fully understand the component functionality, configuration, and connectivity.

-In case of both inference as well as instantiation, Xilinx recommends that you use the instantiation and language templates from the Vivado Design Suite language templates.
+In case of both inference as well as instantiation, AMD recommends that you use the instantiation and language templates from the Vivado Design Suite language templates.